JuicedCooky/p2p_file_transfer/README.md

 ### Using TcpStream across multiple threads
-Since TcpStreams can't be moved across multiple threads; So the std::sync::Arc needs to be used.
+Since TcpStreams can't be moved across multiple threads by itself natively; std::sync::Arc needs to be used.

 It provides a shared ownership of a stream : TcpStream by cloning reference pointers to it on the heap
 ```